iainbryson/iainbryson.github.io/_posts/2015-03-21-expense-visualization.md

 The first leg of [my travels][castaway-life] is over.
 Money is tight, so I was naturally curious to compare the costs of the various countries I visited.
 I also wondered if I'd come close to my budget, or just blown past it.

 This analysis could have been handled entirely in Google Sheets.
-Google Sheets [^1] is where I kept track of the expenses so that would be entirely natural.
+Google Sheets<sup>1/</sup> is where I kept track of the expenses so that would be entirely natural.

 But built-in charts aren't exactly what I wanted.
 I wanted more control over the presentation and some specific interactions designs.
 Besides, I wanted to refresh my skills after months away from code so the cost in time of this extravagance was worth it.